qgr/qoogr/README.rst

 The Query Mapper creates and updates the Query Tree when the controls are changed.
 Each control is mapped to a sub-tree in the Query Tree, which may correspond to a filter subclause, or an aggregration/grouping.
+The abstraction layer between the Query Mapper and the controls is the ControlSet, which centralizes the data the controls represents.
+The Query Mapper reads each of data models in the ControlSet and maps them to the appropriate sub-trees.

 The Query Executor then performs the query represented by the Query Tree and returns with an array that can be consumed directly by `D3`_.
 There are